Dynamic Adversarial Attacks on Autonomous Driving Systems: Approach

 \subsection{Dynamic Environment Settings}

-The predictions of object detectors are influenced by the positions of objects in the image.
-To visualize the principal components of the learned features and representations, we apply Eigen-CAM~\cite{muhammad2020eigen,jacobgilpytorchcam} which reflects the influence level of each image region on the model through a heatmap (red to purple denoting most to least influence).
-As depicted in Figure~\ref{fig:heatmap}, the model's influence shifts according to changes in object positions.
+The output of the object detection models (e.g., the regular yolov5s~\cite{yolov5}) such as cars or traffic signs can be greatly influenced by the objects' position in the image.
+This positioning directly impacts the model's focus or ``attention", altering the detection outcomes based on how far or near these objects are positioned relative to the camera's perspective.
+To visualize the principal components of the learned features and representations, we apply Eigen-CAM~\cite{muhammad2020eigen,jacobgilpytorchcam} which reflects the influence level of areas of an image on the model through a heatmap (red to purple denoting most to least influence).
+As depicted in Figure~\ref{fig:heatmap}, the model's attention shifts according to changes in object positions.
 This in turn impacts the effectiveness of adversarial patches that are not overlaid on the target object.
 To compensate, a dynamic patch that adapts to the target's position could be a more effective approach.
-Without direct access to the \texttt{camera car}'s captured images during an attack, the \texttt{patch car} can estimate the target's position and adjust its patch accordingly to account for positional changes.
+Without direct access to the \texttt{camera car}'s captured images during an attack, the \texttt{patch car} can estimate the target's position and adjust its patch accordingly to account for positional changes.\\